-I mix every color on the palette prior to application on the canvas and Opening Day was a good test of my color mixing skills.
+Opening Day was a good test of my color-mixing skills.
+I mix every color on the palette before applying it to canvas.
 The sky was a mixture containing thalo blue, manganese violet, white and raw sienna.
-The middle ground was more of the same with different quantities of color.
-The orange grass by the small house had no blue in it but instead had more raw sienna and cadmium orange while using the violet to tame the high chroma of the mixture.
+The middle ground was more of the same, but with different quantities of color.
+The orange grass by the small house had more raw sienna and cadmium orange, with violet used to tame the high chroma of the mixture, but no blue.
 I let loose on the foreground and kept my mixtures more high key so they felt closer to me than the middle ground.
 White was added to the right and glazed with a yellow tone in an effort to show a modulation in the grass.

 Also at play here was color temperature.
-Both the middle ground and foreground are in shadow so in this case a touch of raw sienna was added (warm) to the foreground to make it visually come in front of the cooler middle ground.
+Both the middle ground and foreground are in shadow, so in this case a touch of raw sienna was was used to add warmth to the foreground to make it visually come in front of the cooler middle ground.
 Middle ground mixtures had cerulean blue and viridian added to make it recede behind the foreground.